Belasco Theatre

-The Belasco Theatre is a Broadway theater at 111 West 44th Street, between Seventh Avenue and Sixth Avenue, in the Theater District of Midtown Manhattan in New York City.
-Originally known as the Stuyvesant Theatre, it was built in 1907 and designed by architect George Keister for impresario David Belasco.
+The Belasco Theatre is a Broadway theater at 111 West 44th Street, between Seventh Avenue and Sixth Avenue, in the Theater District of Midtown Manhattan in New York City, New York, U.S. Originally known as the Stuyvesant Theatre, it was built in 1907 and designed by architect George Keister for impresario David Belasco.
 The Belasco Theatre has 1,016 seats across three levels and has been operated by The Shubert Organization since 1948.
 Both the facade and interior of the theater are New York City landmarks.

 The main facade on 44th Street is made of red brick in Flemish bond, with terracotta decorative elements.
 The ground floor contains the entrance, while the upper stories are asymmetrical and topped by a pediment.
 Belasco and his company had their offices in the western wing of the theater.
 A ten-room duplex penthouse apartment occupies the top of the eastern wing and contained Belasco's collection of memorabilia.
 The interior features Tiffany lighting and ceiling panels, rich woodwork, and expansive murals by American artist Everett Shinn.
 The auditorium consists of a ground-level orchestra and two overhanging balconies, with boxes at the second balcony level.